 On 12 May, the State Duma held its first plenary session since 17 April.
-Preparing for a restart of large gatherings of deputies, the Duma Council – the lower chamber’s steering body, headed by the speaker, Vyacheslav Volodin – made a decision on 8 May that deputies should wear medical masks and gloves during plenary sessions.
+Preparing for the resumption of large gatherings of deputies, the Duma Council — the lower chamber’s steering body, headed by the speaker, Vyacheslav Volodin — made a decision on 8 May that deputies should wear medical masks and gloves during plenary sessions.

 And yet, at the 12 May session, Volodin wore neither a mask nor gloves.
 Business as usual, it would seem.

 Badge or no badge, on 8 July, Volodin stated that 35 Duma deputies had caught the virus.
-This is unlikely to be the final figure: on 27 July, Anton Shipulin – the decorated former biathlete and current deputy for United Russia – announced that he too had it.
+This is unlikely to be the final figure: on 27 July, Anton Shipulin — the decorated former biathlete and current deputy for United Russia — announced that he had also contracted the virus.